 It doesnt really matter which face is used, as it's the concave bearing faces which enables the ball joint to rotate when on the vehicle.

-The Citroen CX model has been using these type of cups in the top and bottom ball joints for years, instead of metal bearing cups.
+The Citroen CX and DS models has been using these type of cups in the top and bottom ball joints for years, instead of metal bearing cups.

 I don't know what the material is, but it certainly works.
 The top ball joint when assembled it tightened up to a torque of 150 ft lbs